leanprover-community/batteries/README.md

 been proven.

 In contrast to mathlib, `std` uses pull requests from forks of this repository.
 Hence, no special permissions on this repository are required for new contributors.

+You can change the labels on PRs by commenting one of `awaiting-review`, `awaiting-author`, or `WIP`.
+This is helpful for triage.